ENGIN TULAY

 Car: Active Energy Experiment.
 Personal Declaration.
 A Holistic Medium

-The primary objective of the workshop is to develop a car (or vehicle) design project by extending its existing conceptual practices and forming its future foundations.
-The process aims to address how car design can and needs to evolve in response to changes in our social, technical, and functional contexts.
+The primary objective of this workshop is to develop a car (or vehicle) design project by extending its existing conceptual practices and establishing its future foundations.
+The process seeks to explore how car design can and must evolve in response to changes in our social, technical, and functional contexts.

 SUBJECTS